 In September 2001, the University entered into an interest rate swap agreement, effective February 4, 2002, with the intention of lowering its effective interest rate related to the \$110.0 million of its 2002 Series A General Obligation Refunding Bonds.
-The swap's notional amount is \$90.1 million.
+The swap's notional amount is \$83.3 million.
 Based on the swap agreement, the University owes interest calculated at a fixed rate of 3.96% to the counterparty to the swap.
-In return, the counterparty owes the University floating rate interest based on the BMA

-Municipal Swap Index.
+In return, the counterparty owes the University floating rate interest based on the BMA Municipal Swap Index.
 Only the net difference in interest payments is actually exchanged with the counterparty.
 The \$110.0 million in bond principal is not exchanged; it is only the basis on which the interest payments are calculated.

-Because interest rates have declined since execution of the swap, the swap had a negative fair value of \$4.6 million at June 30, 2005 (negative \$3.5 million in 2004).
+The swap had a negative fair value of \$0.2 million at June 30, 2006 (negative \$4.6 million in 2005).
 The swap's negative fair value may be countered by a reduction in total interest payments required under the floating-rate bonds, creating a lower synthetic rate.
 Because the coupons on the University's floating-rate bonds adjust to changing interest rates, the bonds do not have a corresponding fair value increase.
 The fair value was provided by the counterparty and derived from proprietary models based on estimates about relevant future market conditions.

-At June 30, 2005 and June 30, 2004, the University was not exposed to credit risk, because the swap had a negative fair value.
+At June 30, 2006 and June 30, 2005, the University was not exposed to credit risk, because the swap had a negative fair value.
 However, should interest rates change and the fair value of the swap becomes positive, the University would be exposed to credit risk in the amount of the derivative's fair value.
-The swap counterparty was rated AA+ by Standard & Poor's at June 30, 2005 (AA+ by Standard & Poor's in 2004).
+The swap counterparty was rated AA-1 by Standard & Poor's at June 30, 2006 (AA+ by Standard & Poor's in 2005).

 The swap exposes the University to basis risk should the relationship between the floating rate and the BMA converge, changing the synthetic rate of the bonds.
-The effect of this difference in basis is indicated by the difference between the intended synthetic rate of 3.96% and the synthetic rate at June 30, 2005 of 3.75% (3.89% in 2004).
+The effect of this difference in basis is indicated by the difference between the intended synthetic rate of 3.96% and the synthetic rate at June 30, 2006 of 3.90% (3.75% in 2005).
 If a change occurs that results in the rates' moving to convergence, the expected cost savings may not be realized.
-At June 30, 2005, the BMA rate was 2.43% (1.06% in 2004).
+At June 30, 2006, the BMA rate was 3.68% (2.43% in 2005).

 The swap terminates on February 4, 2018, but is cancelable at the option of the counterparty under certain circumstances.
-Beginning on May 1, 2005, the counterparty may terminate the swap on each day that the average of the BMA index for the immediately preceeding 180 day period exceeds 7.0%.
+Effective on May 1, 2005, the counterparty may terminate the swap on each day that the average of the BMA index for the immediately preceeding 180 day period exceeds 7.0%.
 In the unlikely event that the counterparty fails to perform under the contract, the University bears the credit risk that payments due to the University may not be collected.
 If at the time of termination the swap has a negative fair value, the University would be liable to the counterparty for a payment equal to the swap's fair value.
-At June 30, 2005, the average of the BMA index did not exceed 7.0%, therefore, the counterparty has not terminated the swap.
+At June 30, 2006, the average of the BMA index did not exceed 7.0%, therefore, the counterparty has not terminated the swap.

-Using rates as of June 30, 2005, debt service requirements of the variable-rate debt and net swap payments, assuming current interest rates remain the same for their term, are as follows (dollars in thousands).
+Using rates as of June 30, 2006, debt service requirements of the variable-rate debt and net swap payments, assuming current interest rates remain the same for their term, are as follows (dollars in thousands).
 As rates vary, floating-rate bond interest payments and net swap payments will vary.